POLIS 2122 - Global Environmental Politics

-Tutorial Presentation (15%): Students will be expeted to complete an oral presentation within a tutorial setting.
-The presentation will be the basis for the research essay.
-The assessment guidelines for the presentation are outlined in the course website.
-The presentation requires handing up a powerpoint or a one-page summary of the substance of the argument in (annotated) bullet points, including references.
+Tutorial Presentation (10%): Students will be expected to complete an oral presentation within a tutorial setting.
+The major paper will also be the basis of this presentation.
+The presentation will include handing up a powerpoint or a one page summary of the substance of the argument in (annotated) bullet points, including references.

-SubmissionThe research essay must be submitted through Turnitin (link available on MyUni).
+SubmissionThe research essay must be submitted both through the Assignments link and to Turnitin (both on MyUni).

 The official procedure to apply for extensions is: http://www.adelaide.edu.au/student/exams/mod_arrange.html